published on 28 April 2014

 [...]
 Spells, incantations, rituals, even the duties of the four varnas [castes] - all these are nonsense, invented for the livelihood of those destitute of knowledge and manliness.
 If a beast slain in the Jvotistoma rite [Vedic ritual] goes straight to heaven, why doesn't the sacrificer offer his father instead?
 If offerings to priests can feed ancestors in heaven, how is it that that person standing on top of a house cannot be gratified by food served inside?
 They cannot - because all such long-distance gratification is buffoonery!

-Materialism in India was popular for quite a length of time.
-Charvaka argued that the truth can never be known except through the senses.
-The body, not the soul, feels, sees, hears and thinks.
-Men think religion necessary only because, being accustomed to it, they feel a sense of loss, and an uncomfortable void, when the growth of knowledge destroys this faith.
-Nature is indifferent to good and bad, virtue and vice, and lets the sun shine equally upon knaves and saints.
+The materialism that the Charvaka school advocated in India was popular for quite a long time.
+It claimed that the truth can never be known except through the senses: The body, not the soul, feels, sees, hears and thinks.
+Religions flourish only because people have become accustomed to them.
+Faith is destroyed by true knowledge and when this happens, people feel a sense of loss and an uncomfortable void that's difficult to handle.
+Nature is indifferent to human conventions, such as good and bad or even virtue and vice.
+The sun shines equally upon sinners and saints.

-Charvaka challenged the traditional religious order in India.
-It weakened the authority and reputation of the priests leaving Indian society in a sort of spiritual vacuum that compelled the development of new religious alternatives.
-The materialistic ideas were so strong, that the new religions which arose to replace the old faith were devotions without a god or, in other words, non-theistic religions.
-Such an idea might sound like a contradiction in itself, but that was exactly the approach of the two main religious movements that appeared as a result of this religious controversy.
-In a reaction against the priestly class, these new religions originated in the Kshatriyas caste (the warrior rulers caste), opposing the traditional priestly ceremonialism and theology.
-In this context, Jainism and Buddhism were born.
+The Charvaka school challenged the traditional religious order in India, weakening the authority and reputation of the priests and encouraging a sort of spiritual vacuum in Indian society that compelled the development of new religious alternatives.
+The materialistic ideas were so strong that the new religions, which arose to replace the old faith, were devotions without a god or gods or, in other words, non-theistic religions.
+Such an idea might sound like a contradiction in itself, but that was exactly the approach of some of the main religious movements that appeared as a result of this religious controversy.
+In a reaction against the priestly class, these new religions originated in the Kshatriyas caste (the warrior rulers caste), opposing the traditional priestly hegemony.
+In this context of religious crisis, Jainism and Buddhism were born.